-Naval ships around the world are converting to electric propulsion as well.
-In January 2000, the U.S. Navy declared it would transition to electric propulsion systems and in 2002 awarded a contract for the design of an advanced, electrically-propelled new generation of destroyer, the DD(X).
+Naval ship designs around the world are beginning to incorporate electric propulsion as well.
+In January 2000, the U.S. Navy declared it would transition to electric propulsion systems and is pursuing electric propulsion options for its future ship classes, including destroyers, cruisers, submarines and aircraft carriers.

 We estimate that the market for electric motors and generators for ship propulsion systems in 2004 was approximately \$450 million.
 Industry experts forecast that this market will grow at a CAGR of up to 20 percent over the next 10 years due to the accelerating transition to electric drives, which is already well underway today.
-The following chart shows anticipated growth rates in addressable markets for HTS rotating machines.